Ways to Overcome Homesickness Abroad

 Ask for help

 When needed, ask people around you for help, your roommates, college friends, colleagues or whoever you can reach out to.
-Don’t try to deal with everything on your own or you might end up exhausting yourself.
+Don’t try to deal with everything on your own, or you might end up exhausting yourself.
 Your school is most likely to organize counselling and student support services, so make sure you attend those since it helps international students a lot.
 You can also contact student support staff to seek help regarding studies or regarding any personal problems.

 Go out and treat yourself

-During weekends, you can plan getaways with your friends to relax yourself and start afresh with a positive mindset.
-Search for beautiful destinations online, book your tickets,witness nature’s beauty and try all kinds of cuisines.
+During weekends, you can plan getaways with your friends to relax and start afresh with a positive mindset.
+Search for beautiful destinations online, book your tickets, witness nature’s beauty and try all kinds of cuisines.
 Attend concerts, festivals, and events happening around you and make sure you experience it all while you can.
 Don’t spend your weekends or free time in your room or staying online, step out and make memories.

 Keep in touch!

-Somedays you might miss your friends and family a little too much and feel lonely thinking about home, the streets, your favorite food and the fun you used to have back home.
+Someday you might miss your friends and family a little too much and feel lonely thinking about home, the streets, your favourite food and the fun you used to have back home.
 When you’re free, spare some time to video call them and try to keep in touch as much as you can, video calling works best against homesickness.
 But it is also advised to not spend too much time on social media since you might miss them even more and feel lonely.
 Spend time and interact with your college friends, roommates and make a lot of friends.

-Make your new space a ‘cozy home’
+Make your new space a ‘cosy home’